Chung Tak Mansion

 • Located in a building that offers one exclusive unit per floor, this huge four bedroom apartment is decorated in great taste.

-• Master ensuite with walk-in closet has been tastefully decorated to suit any professional couple.
+• Master ensuite with study area has been tastefully decorated to suit any professional couple.

-• Second ensuite can fit queen-size bed with other furniture.
+• Second and third ensuites can fit queen-size bed with other furniture.

-• Third and fourth bedroom can be used as a study or entertainment room.
+• Fourth bedroom can be used as a study or entertainment room.

 • Wooden cabinets and built-in appliances include oven and microwave in the kitchen.